decaday/sifli-hal/sifli-hal/README.md

 > [!WARNING]
 >
-> This crate is a working-in-progress and not ready for production use.This project is still in its early stages and is **not** yet usable.
+> This crate is a working-in-progress and not ready for production use.

 ## Get Started